AttentionSeekers/FarSightBERT/report/2.metho.typ

 // – Others: whether the model is pretrained, Monte
 // Carlo simulation for uncertainty analysis, etc

 The referred FarSight paper @farsight-orig discusses various models viz.
 MLP, ConvNet, LSTM, Bi-LSTM, Conv-LSTM, Seg-GRU and evaluate their performance on unstructured clinical nursing notes.
-In this paper, we chose top 3 performing models from original paper i.e. Conv-LSTM, Bi-LSTM and ConvNet and simple MLP architecture.
+In this paper, we choose the top 3 performing models from original paper i.e. Conv-LSTM, Bi-LSTM and ConvNet and simple MLP architecture.
 Conv-LSTM  have consistently highest performance as seen for multiple metrics and on various type of embeddings viz.
 Doc2Vec, NMF-BoW, NMF-TW etc.. followed by ConvNet and Bi-LSTM.
-All these architecture models are discussed below:
+All these architecture models are discussed below.

 == Bi-LSTM